B-UMMI/chewBBACA/CHEWBBACA/docs/user/getting_started/useful_links.rst

 Useful links
 ============

-- An extensive `tutorial repository <https://github.com/B-UMMI/chewBBACA_tutorial>`_ is available as example on how to run an analysis pipeline using chewBBACA.
 - Look through the list of schemas in `Chewie-NS <https://chewbbaca.online/>`_.
   Chewie-NS allows chewBBACA users to download and update cg/wgMLST schemas, allowing the easy sharing of results, while ensuring the reproducibility and